Using ICC Transformation

 - Open the same large test chart layout (e.g. IT8.7-4) twice via File/Open Predefined.
 The CMYK reference values of this test chart are opened.

-2. Select one of the two opened reference files.
-Apply the original printer profile which created the Savelnk profile, and is available in the reference file in the ICC Transformation drop down menu.
-Convert the reference file to Lab with the absolute colorimetric rendering intent.
+- Select the first opened reference file.
+Apply the original printer profile which created the Savelnk profile, and is available in the reference file in the ICC Transformation drop-down menu.
+Convert the reference file to Lab with the Absolute Colorimetric rendering intent.

-3. Now select the other reference file.
-First apply the SaveInk-DeviceLink profile and secondly the original printer profile with the absolute colorimetric rendering intent.
-In addition to converting the reference file to Lab, the CMYK values are also changed with the SaveInk profile.
+- Now select the second reference file.
+First apply the SaveInk-DeviceLink profile and secondly the original printer profile using the Absolute Colorimetric rendering intent.
+In addition to converting the reference file to Lab, the CMYK values are also changed using the SaveInk profile.